Overview

 Liquidity Risk.
 Investing in an illiquid (difficult to trade) security may restrict its ability to dispose of

-investments in a timely fashion or at an advantageous price, which may limit the ability to take full
+investments in a timely fashion or at an advantageous price, which may limit the ability to take full advantage

-ability to sell these securities at or near their perceived value.
+these securities at or near their perceived value.

 Credit Risk.
 There is a risk that issuers and counterparties will not make payments on the securities they